wp-plugins/quick-event-manager/readme.txt

 *	Added locale for the date format

 = 1.1 =
-*	Reomved a div that shouldn't be there and was causing alignemnt problems
+*	Removed a div that shouldn't be there and was causing alignemnt problems

 = 1.0 =
 *	Initial Issue